Going Beyond the Script

 The Manero family home is an average dump in a lower-class high rise.
 However, it’s his the family members themselves that threaten to stifle Tony’s dreams the most.
 Setting the mood for these suffocating scenes goes a long way toward channeling the internal struggle of our hapless protagonist.
 Try this Family Room Interior backdrop.
 The wood details and transoms suggest a fading Victorian design that has seen better days.
 Augment the weariness with drab set pieces that validate Tony’s desire to escape the low standards that surround him.

 Tony is also frustrated by his dead-end job at a local paint store.
-Try this Vintage Warehouse backdrop for an urban, industrial feel.
-The arches and steel work enhance Tony’s feeling of being trapped by his surroundings.
+Try this Vintage Warehouse – B backdrop for an urban, industrial feel.
+The high brick walls and steel work enhance Tony’s feeling of being trapped by his surroundings.

 Desperate not to become another cliche, Tony escapes to the dance floor of his local discotheque.
 His dance moves quickly earn him admiration.
 Tony decides that an upcoming dance competition is his ticket out of this life.
 (And on to fame and fortune.)
 The discoteque is the antithesis of everything else in Tony’s world – color, vigor, freedom of expression, and movement!
 The Odyssey should be a stark contrast to the rest of the show.
 Luckily, TheatreWorld has some incredible drops that will help you bring it to life!